The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Dataset

 For our baseline analysis, we adopt a confidence threshold of $\mathrm{CL}>0.995$ to enhance sample purity while preserving statistical power.
-We also consider thresholds in the range $0.97 < \mathrm{CL} < 0.999$ for robustness checks. \Cref{tab:statistics} summarizes the number of LBGs, LAEs, and accepted \lya forests (see \Cref{sec:analysis}) in COSMOS and XMM as a function of $\mathrm{CL} $ threshold.
-At $\mathrm{CL}>0.995$, the sample comprises 4,931 LBGs, 8,431 LAEs, and 4,151 forests.
-Approximately 70\% of LBGs are in COSMOS, while 70\% of LAEs are in XMM, reflecting differences in target selection and observing campaigns. \Cref{fig:footprint} illustrates the angular distribution of the $\mathrm{CL}>0.995$ LBG sample in both fields.
+We also consider thresholds in the range $0.97 < \mathrm{CL} < 0.999$ for robustness checks. \Cref{tab:statistics} summarizes the number of LBGs, LAEs, and accepted \lya forests (see \Cref{sec:analysis}) in COSMOS and XMM as a function of $\mathrm{CL}$ threshold.
+At $\mathrm{CL}>0.995$, the sample comprises 4,931 LBGs, 8,431 LAEs, and 4,151 forests; the angular distribution of the LBG targets is illustrated in \Cref{fig:footprint}.
+The survey footprints correspond to approximately $6$ and $5\ \deg^2$ in COSMOS and XMM, respectively.

+We note that approximately 70\% of LBGs in our sample are in COSMOS, while 70\% of LAEs are in XMM.
+This imbalance in the field distributions is a direct result of the strategy employed by the DESI pilot survey campaigns.
+Different targeting strategies were tested in each field; specifically, the COSMOS field observations were optimized for LBG selection to enable future Ly$\alpha$ tomography studies, while LAEs were targeted mainly in XMM where medium-band imaging was available first.
+Future DESI special programs are planned to observe both fields with more uniform strategies, which will provide larger and more balanced samples for future analyses.